 Unfortunately, the Archives and Special Collections of Franklin and Marshall College cannot research your autograph for you, and will not appraise the value of your autograph.
-The best place for information on your autograph is your own local library, a reputable autograph/manuscript dealer, or a library holding a large autograph collection such as the Kansas City (Missouri) Public Library.
+The best place for information on your autograph is your local library, or a reputable autograph/manuscript dealer.

 The following professional organizations can provide a wealth of knowledge about your autographs.

 The Sanders Price Guide to Autographs, 7th ed.
 Alexander Books, 2009.

 The Members page of the Professional Autograph Dealers Association will assist you in identifying a professional appraiser in your area of specialization.

 Although these sources may be helpful, one must remember that various factors such as condition, subject, scarcity, demand, etc., all play a part in determining value.

 The Northeast Document Conservation Center and The Conservation Center for Art and Historic Artifacts have helpful online advice for caring for paper and photographic artifacts.

 For the services of a professional conservator, please link to the online directory of the American Institute for Conservation of Art and Historic Works.